sbansal6/alpaca-mcp-server/README.md

 * `get_all_assets(status)` – List all tradable instruments

 ## Example Natural Language Queries
 See the "Example Queries" section below for 50 real examples covering everything from trading to corporate data to option strategies.
+If the output is long, the MCP client (e.g., Claude Desktop) may show it in the "Response" section.

 ### Basic Trading
 1. What's my current account balance and buying power?